mk777/haar_trees/readme.txt

 bm_generator.py -- generates a file with columns that are samples of the same
 		scaled browninan motion path plus a different AR(1) process for each of the time series.
-THese are the noisy cointegrated processes that are used to evaluate the efficiency of the Haar trees in estimating the cointegration relations
+These are the noisy cointegrated processes that are used to evaluate the efficiency of the Haar trees in estimating the cointegration relations